 Sure, it takes a little longer to launch a cooperative teacher-student initiative such as this, but the time spent doing it will repay you over and over all school year long.

 There are 10 free CHAMPs Classroom Management Signs availabe for immediate download, and they will ALL work on both Windows and Mac.
 They are presented below, once again, in the form of a slideshow:

 You may download them completely free of charge here.

 These signs are available solely for two purposes: they give you an opportunity to evaluate the quality and potential of this approach, and they familiarize you with the simple process of customization.

 Basically, if you can use a computer mouse and a keyboard, you will not have a problem with customization.

 If you would like these 10 signs PLUS the other 90 presented on this page, you may want to download the 100 CHAMPs Classroom Signs Collection.

 This collection includes ALL 100 PDF CHAMPs Classroom signs in full color, exactly as seen on this page.

-Or, get a quote on a School License and share the 100 CHAMPs Classroom Signs collection with your entire faculty at a deeply-discounted price!
+You may want to get a quote on a School License and share the 100 CHAMPs Classroom Signs collection with your entire faculty at a discounted price!